 When relocating overseas, it’s important that you’re aware of the driver’s licence requirements in your destination country – as Dave found out.
 After securing a job posting in Barcelona, Spain for two years, Dave packed up his life and relocated to his sunny new home city.
-With a valid NSW driver’s licence in his possession, Dave assumed he would have no problems from a legal point of view when driving on Spanish roads.
+With a valid Ontario driver’s licence in his possession, Dave assumed he would have no problems from a legal point of view when driving on Spanish roads.
 Dave also applied for an International Driver’s license that was only valid for one year with his Canadian driver’s licence.

-What Dave failed to realise, however, was that he had six months from the date of his entry into Spain until his Australian driver’s licence was no longer valid.
+What Dave failed to realize, however, was that he had six months from the date of his entry into Spain until his Canadian driver’s licence was no longer valid.
 By law, Dave needed to get a Spanish licence by this date – but he failed to do so.
-So when Dave was involved in a three-car prang one weekend, not only did his lack of a valid licence void his car insurance policy, but it also meant he was charged with a criminal offence for driving without a licence.
+So when Dave was involved in a three-car accident one weekend, not only did his lack of a valid licence void his car insurance policy, but it also meant he was charged with a criminal offence for driving without a licence.

 What can I do to make myself seem like a good prospective tenant to landlords in my new home country?

-Before you leave Australia, it’s a great idea to contact your real estate agent and ask them for a reference.
+Before you leave Canada, it’s a great idea to contact your landlord and ask for a reference.
 This reference can explain how you always paid your rent on time, kept the property in excellent condition and were generally an excellent tenant.
-A solid recommendation, even from a real estate agent on the other side of the world, can bolster your tenancy chances.
+A solid recommendation, even from a landlord on the other side of the world, can positively impact your tenancy chances.

-Case Study: The Importance of Organising a Bank Account
+Case Study: The Importance of Organizing a Bank Account

-Jim and John are Australian brothers who are relocating overseas, Jim to the USA and John to the UK.
-As the more sensible of the two, Jim has planned ahead for the move and already set up a bank account in the USA with Citibank.
-So when he arrives in LA, Jim can easily access the funds he needs to secure accommodation, buy a SIM card for his phone, catch a cab and even buy meals.
+Jim and John are Canadian brothers who are relocating overseas, Jim to Australia and John to the UK.
+As the more sensible of the two, Jim has planned ahead for the move and already set up a bank account in Australia.
+So when he arrives in Sydney, Jim can easily access the funds he needs to secure accommodation, buy a SIM card for his phone, catch a cab and even buy meals.

 John, on the other hand, hasn’t even considered what lies ahead.
-He arrives in London with £150 in his pocket, a big chunk of which he spends on a few beers and his first night’s accommodation, and has failed to set up a bank account in advance.
-With insufficient funds to get a new SIM card for his phone, let alone take care of a larger transaction such as paying a rental bond, John must scrape by on a shoestring budget for days while he battles to get a new bank account set up.
-After a few nights sleeping on couches and eating nothing more than pot noodles, John is finally able to access the finances he needs – but he’s learnt a valuable lesson.
+He arrives in London with £150 in his pocket, a big chunk of which he spends on a few beers and his first night’s accommodation.
+He has failed to set up a bank account in advance.
+With insufficient funds to get a new SIM card for his phone, let alone take care of a larger transaction such as paying first month’s rent, John must scrape by on a shoestring budget for days while he battles to get a new bank account set up.
+After a few nights sleeping on sofas and eating nothing more than noodles, John is finally able to access the finances he needs – but he’s learned a valuable lesson.

 What is culture shock and how might it affect me?

-When you leave Australia to live in a different country, it’s natural to feel disoriented, overwhelmed, lonely and confused when you try to adapt to a new culture.
-If you stay overseas long enough, you could experience similar feelings of homesickness when you return to Australia.
+When you leave Canada to live in a different country, it’s natural to feel disoriented, overwhelmed, lonely and confused when you try to adapt to a new culture.
+If you stay overseas long enough, you could experience similar feelings of homesickness when you return to Canada.